 History and Overview of the FCA (UK)

 However, the history of financial regulation in the UK dates back to the late 18th century, with the establishment of the Board of Trade in 1786.
-Over the years, the regulatory framework has undergone significant changes, with the creation of the Financial Services Authority (FSA) in 2001 and its eventual replacement by the FCA a little over a decade later.
+Over the years, the regulatory framework has undergone significant changes, including the creation of the Financial Services Authority (FSA) in 2001 and its replacement by the FCA a little over a decade later.

 Licensing Conditions and Costs

-- Anti-Money Laundering regulations: Brokers need to ensure that they implement robust AML procedures so that bad actors cannot use the broker’s services for money laundering or terrorist financing.
+- Anti-money laundering regulations: Brokers must implement robust AML procedures to prevent criminals from using their services for money laundering or terrorist financing.

-- Risk management: Brokers are required to have a risk-management framework in place to ensure that they can withstand potential losses and help maintain the stability of the financial system.
+- Risk management: Brokers are required to have a risk management framework in place to ensure that they can withstand potential losses and help maintain the stability of the financial system.

 How to Confirm Licence Legitimacy